CSUN-COMP587-F18/assign1/README.md

 ```

 This will bring up an editor (honoring the `$EDITOR` environment variable), allowing you to write a descriptive message (the _commit message_) for your commit.
 Once you save your message, your commit will be done.
+To save the message, use [ESC] :wq [ENTER] where what is in the brackets is the key you use.
 You can verify that your commit did something like so:

 ```console